Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization: Multiplicative updates for

-where $e_n$ is the vector of all ones of dimension $n$ (hence $e_m e_n^T$ is the $m$-by-$n$ all-ones matrix).
-These correspond to the MU from~\cite{lee2001algorithms} which are guaranteed to not increase the objective function.
-This also holds shown for any $\beta \in [1,2]$; see~\cite{kompass2007generalized}.
-To solve~\eqref{wsnmf} using MU, we simply use the linear combination of the above standard choice, that is,

-Algorithm~\ref{muHwsnmf} summarizes the MU for the update of $H$.
-Note that the line search procedure (steps 3 to 6) is very rarely entered (we have only observed it in all our numerical experiments described in Section~\ref{sec:ne} when $\Omega = \{0\}$, that is, only for IS-NMF alone).
+where $A^{\circ k}$ is the component-wise exponentiation by $k$ of the matrix $A$.
+To solve~\eqref{wsnmf} using MU, we simply use the linear combination of the above standard choice~\cite{tan2013automatic}; see Algorithm~\ref{muHwsnmf} for the update of $H$ (the update for $W$ is obtained in the same way by symmetry).
+Note that the line-search procedure (steps 3 to 6) is very rarely entered (we have only observed it in all our numerical experiments described in Section~\ref{sec:ne} when $\Omega = \{0\}$, that is, only for IS-NMF alone).
+Note also that the only difference between $\bar{D}_{\beta}$ and ${D}_{\beta}$ is a constant term; see Section~\ref{sec:scaling}. \rd{In the case of a single} objective \rd{(i.e., that $|\Omega|=1$)}, Algorithm~\ref{muHwsnmf} particularizes to the standard MU algorithm for NMF; see for example~\cite{fevotte2011algorithms} and the references therein.

 \algsetup{indent=2em}